 A Page has Been Marked No Index

-An issue that can occur when submitting a page for indexing is that the page has a ‘noindex’ directive in a meta tag or even in an HTTP response.
-If you have either of these issues, they must be removed in order to have your page indexed.
+An issue that can occur when you’ve tried to index the page by submitting it for indexing is that the page has a ‘noindex’ directive in a meta tag or even in an HTTP response.
+If you have either of these issues, they must be removed in order to have your page indexed by Google.

 To ensure that a page can be indexed, open your page’s source code and type in the word ‘noindex’.
 If you see it there, go into your CMS and find the setting that removes this.
 If you want, you can manually edit it by dealing with the code for the page directly.